 You can also set up derived books.
 The specified derived transactions are posted against the derived books as an exact copy of the primary transaction.
 Therefore, derived transactions are typically set up for acquisitions and disposals, not for depreciation transactions.
 For more information, see Set up books.

 Fixed asset posting profiles

 After you set up books, you can create the posting profile.
 The posting profile must be defined by book, but it can also be defined at a more detailed level.
 For example, you can define the posting profile for the combination of a book and a fixed asset group, or even for an individual fixed asset book.
 By default, the ledger accounts that are defined are used for your fixed asset transactions.

 You must define the ledger accounts that are used during the disposal processes, both disposal sales and disposal scraps.
-At the time of disposal, the fixed asset transactions that were previously posted are reversed out of the original accounts, and the net amounts are moved to the appropriate account for gain and loss for asset disposal.
+At the time of disposal, the fixed asset transactions that were previously posted are reversed out of the original accounts.
+The net amounts are then moved to the appropriate account for gain and loss for asset disposal.
 To help guarantee that transactions are correctly reversed, you must set up accounts for each type of transaction that you use in your business.
 The main account should be the original account that you set on the posting profile for the transaction type, and the offset account should be your gain and loss for disposal account.
 The exception is the net book value.
 In this case, both the main account and the offset account should be set to the gain and loss for disposal account.
-For more information, see Set up fixed asset posting profiles
+For more information, see Set up fixed asset posting profiles.

 Fixed asset groups

 You can also define special depreciation allowances, or bonus depreciation, for a specific combination of a fixed asset group and a book.
 You must assign a priority to the special depreciation allowance to specify the order that allowances are calculated in when multiple allowances are assigned to a book.
-For more information, see Set up fixed asset groups
+For more information, see Set up fixed asset groups.

 Fixed asset parameters